JohnSnowLabs/spark-nlp/docs/_posts/HashamUlHaq/2021-05-21-sbertresolve_icd10cm_slim_billable_hcc_med_en.md

 ## Description

 This model maps extracted medical entities to ICD10-CM codes using sentence embeddings.
-This model has been augmented with synonyms and synonyms having low cosine similarity are dropped.
-It utilises fine-tunes Sentence Bert Model `sbert_jsl_medium_uncased`
+This model has been augmented with synonyms, and synonyms having low cosine similarity are dropped, making the model slim.
+It utilises fine-tuned `sbert_jsl_medium_uncased` Sentence Bert Model.

 ## Predicted Entities